Police commissioner

-Police commissioner (also known as the commissioner of police) is a senior rank in many police forces of the world.
-In other jurisdictions, it is the title of a member of an oversight board.
+A police commissioner is the head of a police department, responsible for overseeing its operations and ensuring the effective enforcement of laws and maintenance of public order.
+They develop and implement policies, manage budgets, and coordinate with other law enforcement agencies and community groups.
+Additionally, the commissioner handles high-profile cases, addresses public concerns, and represents the department in various forums.

-Rank insignia of police commissioner
+Rank insignia

 Duties and functions

-Police commissioners may be experienced police officers, though some are politically appointed, or elected civilians; not sworn police officers.
+Police commissioners may be experienced police officers, though some are politically appointed, or elected civilians, not sworn police officers.
 In such cases, usually a professional chief of police is in charge of day-to-day operations.
 In either event, commissioners are the designated heads of the organizations.

 In police services of the UK, Commonwealth and United States, the title of commissioner may designate the head of an entire police force, or a member of an oversight board of police commissioners.

 A police commissioner should not be confused with a police commissary.
-In France, Spain and some Latin American countries "commissary" denotes the head of a single police station (analogous to a inspector or chief inspector in UK and Commonwealth countries).
-However titles such as commissaire in French and comisario in Spanish can mean either commissioner or commissary in English, depending on the context.
+In France, Italy, Spain and some Latin American countries "commissary" denotes the head of a single police station (analogous to an inspector or chief inspector in UK and Commonwealth countries).
+However titles such as commissaire in French, commissario in Italian and comisario in Spanish can mean either commissioner or commissary in English, depending on the context.

-Police commissioner by country
+By country

 Australia

 The Australian Federal Police and the autonomous Australian state and territory police forces are each presided over by a commissioner, who is accountable to constituents through a minister of state.
 The state of Victoria at one time (during the 19th-century Gold Rush) appointed commissioners for both the metropolitan area and the goldfields.
 Outranking both was a "chief commissioner"—a title that has survived the disappearance of the earlier junior commissioners.
 In Victoria, as elsewhere, the second-highest rank is deputy commissioner.

 The insignia of rank worn by a commissioner in the Australian Federal Police and the New South Wales Police Force is a crown over a star and crossed and wreathed tipstaves, similar to the insignia of a military full general.
 In all other civilian forces, the insignia is a crown over crossed and wreathed tipstaves, similar to the insignia of a military lieutenant-general.

+Brunei

+After the proclamation of the 1959 Constitution of Brunei, it was stated that a Commissioner of Police has to be appointed for the Royal Brunei Police Force (RBPF).
+The first commissioner was appointed on 29 September 1959, assuming command of the force.
+The Commissioner of Police, who oversees the RPB headquarters (the Commissioner's of Police Office) with assistance from the Deputy Commissioner of Police and Secretariat, reports directly to the monarch.